 What’s a good SG&A sales ratio?
 Generally speaking, the lower the better.
 But average SG&A sales ratios vary wildly based on industry.
 For example, manufacturers range anywhere from 10% to 25% of sales, while in health care it isn’t unusual for SG&A costs to approach 50% of sales.

 How should I control my SG&A expenses?

 When an external business advisor looks at a small business’ books, one of the first places they’ll look for cost-cutting opportunities is SG&A. Why?
 Because it’s usually one of the first places where businesses get sloppy with their spending.
+When left unchecked, it can have a negative impact on your company’s profitability.
 Here’s how to make sure your SG&A expenses don’t get out of control:

 Go through all of them, line by line

 Sometimes just the simple act of sitting down and identifying every single one of your SG&A expenses for the last year is enough to start thinking of ways to control them.
 When you finally do get down to cutting costs, look for expenses that aren’t directly tied to revenue like:

 - Facebook and Google ad campaigns that aren’t yielding results